Billionaire Profile

 Founded Fireman Capital Partners

-Established a private equity firm.
+Founded Fireman Capital Partners, a consumer-focused private equity firm.

 Philanthropy & Social Impact

-Paul and Phyllis Fireman Charitable Foundation
+Paul & Phyllis Fireman Charitable Foundation